Matt E. Sweeney, MA

 Office Phone Voice:

-Matt is a Visiting Research Specialist and has been with IPCE since 2013.
+Matt is a Senior Research Specialist and has been with IPCE since 2013.
 He works within the worlds of social research, data science and deliberative democracy supporting initiatives that elevate community voices and democratize public policy making.

 As researcher at IPCE, Matt provides leadership on the design of research projects from concept to delivery, manages data collection and analysis, and develops innovative research methods.
 As a practitioner, Matt has helped to implement public dialogue and deliberation projects such as Public Conversation Project dialogues, National Issues Forums, and Participatory Budgeting.
 He is actively involved in Chicago's civic tech community and is an alumnus of the Summer Institute of Civic Studies that explores advanced civic theory.